VASA-1: Lifelike Audio-Driven Talking Faces Generated in Real Time: Related Work

 \paragraph{Audio-driven talking face generation.} Talking face video generation from audio inputs has been a long-standing task in computer vision and graphics.
 Early works have focused on synthesizing only the lips, achieved by mapping audio signals directly to lip movements while leaving other facial attributes unchanged~\cite{suwajanakorn2017synthesizing, chen2018lip, prajwal2020lip, yin2022styleheat, cheng2022videoretalking}.
 More recent efforts have expanded the scope to include a broader array of facial expressions and head movements derived from audio inputs.
 For instance, the method of \cite{zhang2023sadtalker} separates the generation targets into different categories, including lip-only 3DMM coefficients, eye blinks, and head poses. \cite{yu2023talking} proposed to decompose lip and non-lip features on the top of the expression latent from \cite{zhou2021pose}.
 Both \cite{zhang2023sadtalker} and \cite{yu2023talking} regress lip-related representations directly from audio features and model other attributes in a probabilistic manner.
 In contrast to these approaches, our method generates comprehensive facial dynamics and head poses from audio along with other control signals.
 This approach differs from the trend of further disentanglement, seeking instead to create more holistic and integrated outputs.

 \paragraph{Video generation.} Recent advances in generative models~\cite{brown2020language, ho2020denoising, song2020score, song2020denoising} have led to significant progress in video generation.
 Earlier video generation approaches~\cite{vondrick2016generating, tulyakov2018mocogan, skorokhodov2022stylegan} employed the adversarial learning~\cite{goodfellow2014generative} framework, while more recent methods~\cite{yan2021videogpt, blattmann2023align, girdhar2023emu, kondratyuk2023videopoet, bar2024lumiere, videoworldsimulators2024} have leveraged diffusion or auto-regressive models to capture diverse video distributions.
 Recently, several works concurrent to us \cite{tian2024emo, wei2024aniportrait} have adapted video diffusion techniques to audio-driven talking face generation, achieving promising results despite the slow training and inference speeds.
-In contrast, our method can deliver both efficiency and high-quality results in the generation of talking face videos.
+In contrast, our method is able to not only generating high-quality results but also achieve real-time efficiency -- a metric crucial to efficiency-demanding applications such as live communication.